1. Listening to respond vs. Listening to understand

 Solution: Listen to understand.
-Employ skills like labels, mirrors ,and callibrated to collect information and build rapport.
+Employ skills like labels, mirrors, and calibrated questions to collect information and build rapport.

 2. Using "I understand"